 We run a few simulations where we increase the fraction of time spent in u and g filters.
 The relative number of observations in each filter is listed in Table 1.
-Figure 5 shows no major improvement for any science case.
+Figure 5 shows no major improvement for any science case when increasing the blue fraction.
 We had expected SNe could benefit from added blue observations, however, since we still heavily favor red filters in bright time, the cadence of blue observations does not change enough to help the SNe metric.
+Similarly, TDEs often want more u observations, but the number added here is not sufficient to help the TDE metrics.